Molten Ventures Executes Share Repurchase Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Molten Ventures plc announced the repurchase of 15,000 ordinary shares as part of its share repurchase program initiated in August 2025.
-The repurchase, executed by Goodbody Stockbrokers UC, reflects the company’s strategic financial management, potentially impacting its share value and market perception.
-Following this transaction, the company’s issued share capital consists of 189,046,450 ordinary shares, with 11,470,854 held in treasury, affecting the total voting rights and shareholder calculations under the Financial Conduct Authority’s rules.
+Molten Ventures announced the repurchase of 15,000 ordinary shares as part of its share repurchase program, with prices ranging from 404.20p to 411.60p per share.
+This transaction affects the company’s share capital and voting rights, potentially impacting shareholder calculations under the Financial Conduct Authority’s rules.

 The most recent analyst rating on (GB:GROW) stock is a Buy with a £6.71 price target.
 To see the full list of analyst forecasts on Molten Ventures stock, see the GB:GROW Stock Forecast page.